 While it is certainly a once in a lifetime opportunity to witness the restoration of a Dutch masterpiece, we can’t help but question the museum’s intentions.

 It is common knowledge in the art world that the repair of a painting is an extremely intimate process.
 It calls for skill, precision and privacy.
 Historically, only top-of-the-field experts are allowed near a painting once it is in the process of conservation.
 However, allowing the public access to this journey would certainly benefit a public institution in several way.

 It is no coincidence that 2019 marks the 350th death anniversary of the Dutch master.
-A live conservation would successfully capture young audiences, who prefer the performative over the static.
+A live conservation of Night Watch would successfully capture young audiences, who prefer the performative over the static.
 For young museum-goers, the whole event would be instagram-worthy content.
 Another important aspect to consider would be whether or not the event would be ticketed.
 A live-restoration would certainly make for a great revenue collection strategy.

 According to Taco Dibbits, the top of the line technology being used will ensure that the painting survives for generations to come.
 So irrespective of motivations, the art world looks forward to the show and thanks the Rijksmuseum for preserving a significant piece of world culture.

 To read more on our opinions, visit Art Market & You.